-The mean diurnal cycle (i.e. the expected course) of ozone (O_3) mixing ratio in the surface layer and at higher altitudes of the atmospheric boundary layer (ABL) is primarily dependent of the photostationary state.
-Within the surface layer, O_3 is depleted during night time due to deposition processes and reaction with nitrogen oxide (NO).

-25 During daytime, this process is overcompensated by NO2 photolysis followed by O3 production and transport of O3 (Aneja et al., 2000).
-Towards higher altitudes within the ABL, these changes are less and less pronounced and are finally unimportant when reaching altitudes above possible nocturnal inversions, where O_3 mixing ratio is expected to maintain its level from the preceding day over the night (residual layer) (Aneja et al., 2000; Fast et al., 2000).
-However, the actual course of O_3 mixing ratio is

-5 subject to a variety of influences, from which some may be still unknown.
+The mean diurnal cycle (i.e. the expected course) of ozone (O3) mixing ratio in the surface layer and at higher altitudes of the atmospheric boundary layer (ABL) is primarily dependent on the photostationary state.
+Within the surface layer, O3 is depleted during night time due to deposition processes and reaction with nitric oxide (NO).
+During daytime, this process is overcompensated by photolysis of nitrogen dioxide (NO2) followed by O3 production and transport of O3 (Aneja et al., 2000).
+These changes are less and less pronounced towards higher altitudes and finally become unimportant when reaching altitudes above nocturnal inversions, where O3 mixing ratio is expected to maintain its level from the preceding day during the night (residual layer) (Aneja et al., 2000; Fast et al., 2000).
+However, the diurnal cycle of O3 mixing ratio is subject to a variety of influences, from which some may still be unknown.
 They manifest themselves in sudden changes of mixing ratio on different time scales, ranging from minutes to days.

-In general, changing O_3 levels are frequently observed and reported.
-Some reports deal with the expected diurnal cycle of O_3 , either from ground based data (Wanner et

-- al., 1993; Lin et al., 2004; Rummel, 2005) or from profile data (Güsten et al., 1998; Cheng, 2000).
+In general, changing $O_3$ levels are frequently observed and reported.
+Some reports address the expected diurnal cycle of $O_3$ , either from ground based data (Wanner et al., 1993; Lin et al., 2004; Rummel, 2005) or from profile data (Güsten et al., 1998; Cheng, 2000).
 On the other hand, several studies report deviations from the "typical" behaviour.
-Possible reasons were found to be (a) large scale processes like frontal passages (Müller and Sladkovic, 1990), (b) changes of air masses (Strong et al., 2002), (c) mesoscale circulations like sea breezes (Hastie et al., 1999), and (d) mountain- - valley circulations (Prévôt et al., 2000).
-Nocturnal low-level jets (LLJ) frequently cause secondary O3 maxima during night time (Corsmeier et al., 1997; Reitebuch et al., 2000; Lee et al., 2003; Salmond and McKendry, 2002), while advection of polluted air masses has been observed as a pronounced layering in O3 profiles in the ABL (McKendry et al., 1997; Güsten et al., 1998; Beyrich et al., 1996; McKendry et al., 1998).
-There are only - 20 a few reports on exceptional patterns in diurnal O_3 courses at mountain tops, and the observed deviations were always towards higher than the expected O_3 mixing ratios (Attmannspacher and Hartmannsgruber, 1973; Yelansky and Senik, 1995).
-For short time decreases of O_3 (0.5 to 2 h) at a mountain top, however, an explanation was not given in any of the mentioned reports.
-Therefore, a comprehensive set of noticeable - observations at a mountain top, at the foot of the mountain and from profiles within the ABL will be used in this study to explain the origin of such short time events.
+Possible reasons were found to be (a) large scale processes like frontal passages (Müller and Sladkovic, 1990), (b) changes of air masses (Strong et al., 2002), (c) mesoscale circulations like sea breezes (Hastie et al., 1999), and (d) mountain-valley circulations (Prévôt et al., 2000).
+Nocturnal low-level jets (LLJ) frequently cause secondary $O_3$ maxima during night time (Corsmeier et al., 1997; Reitebuch et al., 2000; Lee et al., 2003; Salmond and McKendry, 2002), while advection of polluted air masses has been observed as a pronounced layering in $O_3$ profiles in the ABL (McKendry et al., 1997; Güsten et al., 1998; Beyrich et al., 1996; McKendry et al., 1998).
+There are only a few reports on exceptional patterns in diurnal $O_3$ courses at mountain tops, and the observed deviations were always towards higher than the expected $O_3$ mixing ratios (Attmannspacher and Hartmannsgruber, 1973; Yelansky and Senik, 1995).
+However, an explanation for short time decreases of $O_3$ (0.5 to 2 h) at a mountain top was not given in any of the mentioned reports.
+Therefore, a comprehensive set of noticeable observations at a mountain top, at the foot of the mountain and from profiles within the ABL will be used in this study to explain the origin of such short time events.